Friday-Saturday, Aug. 26-27

 OPEN GYMS / SCRIMMAGES / ONGOING

-Juneau box lacrosse practice - Meet from 6-9 p.m. on Wednesdays at Treadwell Arena in Douglas to learn about this version of lacrosse that is played inside a hockey rink.
+Juneau box lacrosse practice - Meet from 6-9 p.m. on Wednesdays through the end of August at Treadwell Arena in Douglas to learn about this version of lacrosse that is played inside a hockey rink.
 NHL greats Wayne Gretzky and Mario Lemieux used to play box lacrosse in the summer and credit the game with sharpening their passing skills.
 The game is played on a concrete or artificial turf floor, and about 20 players are expected during each Wednesday's drop-in lacrosse session.
 Info: Jim Craig, 364-2393 (home) or 465-4236 (work).

 Juneau Women's Golf League - The Juneau Women's Golf League is looking for experience and new players interested in playing golf.
 The league meets at 6 p.m. every Thursday at the Mendenhall Golf Course.
 There will be a shotgun start.
 Golf club rentals are available and cost is $9.45 per round, plus tax.
 Please call ahead at 789-1221 at Mendenhall Golf Course.
 Info: Molly Wheeler, 780-5163; Donna Schultz, 789-3996.